ulfwin/Useful-vim-commands/README.md

 Resize windows automatically
 `CTRL+w =`

-Working with tabs
+Indentation
 `>>` ⁠– indents a line
 `<<` ⁠– unindents a line
-`=G` - fix indentation for rest of file
+`=G` – fix indentation for rest of file

+Working with tabs
+`:tabnew` creates a new tab
+`gt` - go to next tab
+`gT` - go to previous tab
+`:tabo` - close all other tabs besides the active one